Carron Valley Reservoir

 Forestry and Land Scotland manage the land around the reservoir which is a well frequented beauty spot.

-We're asking visitors to Carron Valley and North Third reservoirs to complete a short survey so that we can better understand visitor behaviour.
+We asked visitors to Carron Valley and North Third reservoirs to complete a short survey to allow us to better understand visitor behaviour.

 Carron Valley and North Third reservoirs are both located in Stirlingshire.

 OverviewBoth located in Stirlingshire, Carron Valley Reservoir and North Third Reservoir are popular places for outdoor activities such as mountain biking, hiking, dog walking and non-motorised water sports.
 Carron Valley Reservoir also offers one of the most scenic trout fisheries in Scotland.
 The surrounding area at Carron Valley is managed by Forestry and Land Scotland.